Your dentist has referred you to an orthodontist because they feel that there is a problem with the development of your teeth or jaws.

 An average course of orthodontic treatment takes about 18 months to 2 years.
 However, with the use of modern brackets and wires our treatment times have been significantly reduced.
 The length of treatment depends on the complexity of each individual’s treatment plan

-Braces are usually adjusted every 8-10 weeks.
+Braces are usually adjusted to every 6-8 weeks.
 However if you have problems with your brace before this next appointment we have an emergency slot between 12.30 and 1pm each day for NHS patients.
 Please telephone to arrange this appointment.

 Yes but we do recommend that you use a preformed gum shield which we sell at our reception.
 We strongly recommend that you have a custom made gum shield made once your braces have been removed and this can be arranged with our orthodontists.